sandshrewmetaprotocols/metashrew/README.md

 You will see sync updates here.

+Additional variables can be supplied from an .env file.
+For the complete set refer to the docker-compose.yaml file.

 ## Runtime

 Host functions are made available to the WASM program via the `env` module.